Caregivers Michigan Medical Marihuana Act (“MMMA”)

 Given the haphazard enforcement of the MMMA by state and local authorities, and the seemingly contradictory laws, rules and court decisions that govern its enforcement, it is nearly impossible for caregivers to operate in full compliance with the law without losing money.
 It is therefore critical to know which laws are being enforced, which ones are not, and which ones are a low enforcement priority.
 Having attorneys with both commercial medical marijuana law and criminal law backgrounds is crucial to navigating the constantly evolving set of laws, rules and court decisions caregivers must keep up with.

-At Scott F. Roberts Law, we work with caregivers to provide both legal business advice and criminal law advice and protection.
-Ms. Jennifer Domingue uses her years of experience in criminal law to provide clients with practical legal advice as well as exceptional criminal representation is something goes wrong.
-In addition, Mr. Roberts is able to provide big-picture business and legal advice to help guide caregivers in the right direction and ensure their long-term success in the industry.
+At Scott F. Roberts Law, we work with caregivers to provide legal business and real estate advice to dozens of Marijuana businesses in Michigan.
+Mr. AuBuchon provides years of experience with real estate, litigation and municipal law, specifically but not exclusively including medical Marijuana real estate.
+Also, Mr. Roberts is able to provide big-picture business and legal advice to help guide caregivers in the right direction and ensure their long-term success in the industry.

-Whether it’s an attorney to represent you in a criminal matter; provide practical, proactive advice to avoid any potential criminal issues; or simply guide your caregiving business in the right direction, our Marijuana, business, and criminal law attorneys provides caregivers with both peace of mind and a path forward.
+While we can’t represent you in criminal matters, we can provide practical, proactive advice to guide your caregiving business in the right direction.
+Our Marijuana, business, and real estate attorneys provides caregivers with both peace of mind and a path forward.
 Contact the attorneys at Scott F. Roberts Law today to schedule a caregiver consultation and compliance review.